sami2ahmed/summit-racecar/README.md

 # Realtime (racecar) betting demo with Confluent Cloud

-The purpose of this project is to show how we can easily create a realtime betting platform using Confluent Cloud, Vue.js, Springboot, and Confluent's ksqlDB.
+The purpose of this project is to show how we can easily create a realtime betting platform using Confluent Cloud and Ksqldb.

 This example is based on a few datasets combined from Kaggle's [Formula One dataset]('https://www.kaggle.com/cjgdev/formula-1-race-data-19502017')

-At a high level, there are three parts to this demo:
+At a high level, there are four parts to this demo:
-1. springboot backend
+1. springboot (java) to populate racecar data and drive frontend with realtime events
-2. Vue.js frontend
+2. Vue.js to render the race
-3. Confluent Cloud + ksqldb (hosted stream processing in Confluent) performing data transformations as the data flows into a Confluent Cloud cluster.
+3. Confluent Cloud + ksqldb (hosted stream processing in Confluent) performing data transformations as the data flows into a Confluent Cloud cluster
+4. node.js to simulate betting on the race

 # Prerequisites
 1. Basic cluster in Confluent Cloud